liatrio/elk-dashboard/README.md

 # elk-dashboard
-### Pipeline Dashboard using ElasticSearch LogStash and Kibana
+## Pipeline Dashboard using ElasticSearch LogStash and Kibana

-Creates docker containers to run ElasticSearch, Kibana and LogStash
+Creates docker containers to run ElasticSearch, Kibana and LogStash collectors

+### Setup
 Edit elk-dashboard/logstash/pipeline/logstash.conf and replace <BIT_BUCKET_TOKEN> with your BitBucket Personal access tokens
 ```
 # setup the containers